mootools/mootools-more/Docs/Forms/Form.Validator.md

 Each [InputValidator][] can also be used to generate warnings.
 Warnings still show error messages, but do not prevent the form from being submitted.
 Warnings can be applied in two ways:

 * **warn per validator** - You can specify any validator as a warning by prefixing "warn-" to the class name.
 So, for example, if you have a validator called "validate-numbers" you can add the class "warn-validate-numbers" and a warning will be offered rather than an error.
 The validator will not prevent the form from submitting.
 * **warn per field** - You can also ignore all the validators for a given field.
 You can add the class "warnOnly" to set all it's validators to present warnings only or you can add the class "ignoreValidation" to the field to turn all the validators off.
-Note that the [FormValidator][] class has methods do this for you: see [FormValidator:ignoreField][] and [FormValidator:enforceField][].
+Note that the [Form.Validator][] class has methods do this for you: see [Form.Validator:ignoreField][] and [Form.Validator:enforceField][].

 ### Internationalization

-FormValidator comes with numerous built-in validators (see below), each of which presents a validation error to the user when they trip it.
+Form.Validator comes with numerous built-in validators (see below), each of which presents a validation error to the user when they trip it.
 These can be altered for different languages.
 See [Lang][]

 If you do translate these, please [send them back to us][] so we can add them to our repository.

-FormValidator Method: reset {#FormValidator:reset}
+Form.Validator Method: reset {#Form.Validator:reset}
 --------------------------------------------------

 Removes all the error messages from the form.